 Southwest Virginia Folklore Society

-The Southwest Virginia Folklore Society collects material relating to the life, culture, and folklore of the southern Appalachian region, specifically that of Southwest Virginia.
+The Southwest Virginia Folklore Society collects material relating to the life, culture, and folklore of the Southern Appalachian region, specifically that of Southwest Virginia.
 The Society's archives are comprised of field audio and video tapes and manuscripts.
-Photocopying is allowed by permission from the Society.

-Elihu Jasper Sutherland (1885-1964) was a local author, lawyer, and judge from Clintwood, Virginia.
-Judge Sutherland's cousin, Joshua Hoge Tyler Sutherland (1897-1970), was an educator and historian.
+Elihu Jaspers Sutherland (1885-1924) was a local author, layers and judge from Clintwood, Virginia.
+Judge Sutherland's cousin, Joshua Hoge Sutherland (1897-1970), was an educator and historian.
 These collections contain books, newspapers, scrapbooks, letters, diaries, and other documents dealing with the history and genealogy of Southwest Virginia.

 This collection contains papers of Daniel Trigg and John B. Floyd dating from 1830 to 1903.
-Daniel Trigg (1843-1909) was a lawyer from Abingdon, VA and a member of the Virginia House of Delegates.
-The Trigg papers are dominated by professional correspondence that reflects the economic development of Southwest Virginia.
+Daniel Trigg (1843-1909) was a lawyer from Abingdon, Virginia and a member of the Virginia House of Delegates.
+The Trigg papers are dominated by professional correspondence that reflects the economic developement of Southwest Virginia.
 John B. Floyd (1806-1863) was governor of Virginia and U.S. Secretary of War under President James Buchanan.
-The Floyd paper relate to his public service and contains correspondence between the women of the Floyd and Johnston families.
+The Floyd papers relate to his public service and contains correspondence between the women of the Floyd and Johnston families.

 The University of Virginia's College at Wise

-This is the archives of the University of Virginia's College at Wise.
+This is the archive of the University of Virginia's College at Wise.
 It contains memos, reports, and publications of the college.
-Also in this collection are the Outpost, the student yearbook, and the Highland Cavalier, the student newspaper.
+Also in the collection are the Outpost, the student yearbook, and the Highland Cavalier the student newspaper.

 Virginia Coal Operators